• Skip to primary navigation

 Jump to Recipe Print Recipe

-Mango Bango is a sweet and creamy Filipino dessert made with sago, coconut jelly and fresh fruit.
+Mango Bango is a sweet and creamy Filipino dessert made with sago pearls, coconut jelly and fresh fruit.
+It’s a refreshing tropical treat that’s popular in the Philippines, especially during hot weather.

 Four glasses full of mango bango

-I have a deep love for Asian desserts.
+I have always had a deep love for Asian desserts.
 Partly because of my own cultural heritage, but also because there is nothing quite like them.
-They are usually made up of few ingredients, and combine a variety of flavours and textures all in the one dish.
-I find myself craving the flavours of tropical fruits, pandan, coconut, taro, ube, palm sugar.
-They remind me of my mum.
+They are often made with just a handful of ingredients, yet combine an incredible mix of flavours and textures in one dish.
+I find myself constantly craving tropical flavours like mango, pandan, coconut, taro, ube and palm sugar.
+These desserts always remind me of my mum.

 Close up of a glass of mango bango